-This best class A diesel motorhome is the epitome of luxury living.
+This best class A motorhome is the epitome of luxury living.
 Built on a Spartan K2 raised-rail chassis and equipped with a Cummins® L9 turbocharged 450 HP engine, you won’t have any problem getting around in this lengthy rig.

 And once the sun goes down, just flip on the LED lights along the outer edges of those awnings so everyone can see to move about safely.

 Oh, and to help you compare with some of the other models, this rig is outfitted with a 100-gallon freshwater tank, a 62-gallon grey water tank, and a 41-gallon black water tank.

 Inside, handcrafted hardwood cabinetry, premium Ultraleather® furniture, and hand-laid porcelain floor tiles will almost make you forget you’re living in the best class A motorhome.